4 Common Mistakes People Make Selling Probate Real Estate (And How to Avoid Them)

 Mistake #1: Hiring inexperienced professionals to represent you during the probate process

-In life you get by with a little help from your friends.
+In life, you get by with a little help from your friends.

-Your real estate agent will usher you through the nitty gritty details of the real estate transaction including special contracts and documentation specific to your locale’s probate regulations.
+Your real estate agent will usher you through the nitty-gritty details of the real estate transaction, including special contracts and documentation specific to your locale’s probate regulations.
 A top-notch agent also acts in an advisory role and helps to manage competing interests to guarantee a successful sale.

-“A good real estate agent selling probate needs to be able to conduct themselves in a manner that is sensitive and respectful to the family, but with the ultimate goal of getting the property sold in the most cost-effective way,” said Jeremy Wages, a top-selling Texas agent with The Rhodes Team who specializes in probate sales.
+“A good real estate agent selling probate needs to be able to conduct themselves in a manner that is sensitive and respectful to the family, but with the ultimate goal of getting the property sold in the most cost-effective way,” says Jeremy Wages, a top-selling Texas agent with The Rhodes Team who specializes in probate sales.

-“I just said, ‘Let’s look at what is it going to cost to do it,’” Wages said.
+“I just said, ‘Let’s look at: What is it going to cost to do it?’”
+Wages said.
 “How much time is involved in the process?
 Does this really make sense?
 When it was all said and done, it wasn’t worth it.”

-“We had to bridge the gap and work through all the different personalities,” he said.
-“You need a Realtor that actually has experience in dealing with probate and understands the process.”
+Despite this, Wages successfully resumed the sale and ensured the family still earned money from the house.
+“We had to bridge the gap and work through all the different personalities.
+You need a realtor with experience dealing with probate and understanding the process.”

 Prevention tactic: Vet your probate professionals carefully and only hire those who are best in class